 Pepping Up the Pink in Our Salmon Dog Treats

-Although our tinned salmon is naturally a pale pink, by the tine it’s made into dough and treats it’s more of a beige.
-Since I had the nickname stinky pinky for these treats on the brain whilst baking, I added some beetroot powder to the mixture to pep up the pink.
+Although our tinned salmon is naturally a pale pink, when it’s mixed up with other ingredients into treat dough it becomes kind of pinkish beige.
+While mixing up this pink salmon dog treat dough, I had the nickname stinky pinky for these treats stuck in my brain.
+So I added some beetroot powder to the dough mixture to pep up the natural pink colouring.
 Totally optional, of course!
 See our dog treat tinting post for other ideas and tips.
-Being pink, I couldn’t help making a few big (stink-iliciously smelly) love hearts along with my mini circles.
+Being pink, I couldn’t help cutting out a few big (and stink-iliciously smelly) love heart dog treats along with my mini circles.
+Smell the love, furfriends!

 Easy Homemade High Value Salmon Dog Treats